tinnystudios/Beat-Showdown/Beat-Showdown-Project/Assets/_Project/Scripts/Items/Readme.md

 }
 ```

-3. Finally a way to see it, Create an Asset.
-This asset is a Scriptable Object in the Editor, giving access to edit the PotionModel
+3. Create an Asset implementing ItemAssetBase<TModel> where TModel is your PotionModel.
+This will connect the Agent and Model together.

 ```
 [CreateAssetMenu]
 public class PotionAsset : ItemAssetBase<PotionModel>
 {
     public override IItemAgent CreateAgent()
     {
         return new PotionAgent(Model);
     }